mlcommons/algorithmic-efficiency/SUBMISSION_PROCESS_RULES.md

 - *Either* a membership in MLCommons *or* a signed [non-member test agreement](https://mlcommons.org/en/policies/).
 - A signed trademark license agreement, either the member or the non-member version, as appropriate.
 These license agreements are available upon request to [support@mlcommons.org](mailto:support@mlcommons.org).

-We furthermore require all submissions to be made available open source after the submission deadline under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).
+We furthermore require all submissions to be made available open source on the submission deadline under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).

 ### Multiple Submission